AkkoS2/Yume/README.md

 Soon™ (I'm still planning it)

 ## Changelog
-- Yume finally have logs!!.
-- A few old commands are working again.
+- Reddit command is working again.
-- The Media folder with images for specific commands is back for now.
+- Reduced the json mess that was the reddit command.
+- Some planned and discarded commands will be transfered to another bots.
+- 8Ball command is back.

 ## Have a suggestion?
 If you have any suggestions or ideas for new commands, you can tell them to me and I will analyze then carefully.
 Thanks for the attention!